Naeltard/Magento2_SendInvoiceEmailWithShipment/README.md

-# Magento 2 Send your InvoiceEmail when Shipment is created
+# Magento 2 Send your Invoice Email when Shipment is created

 This module shifts the trigger of the transactional invoice email from the invoice creation to the shipment creation.